Learning Representations by Humans, for Humans: Method

-Crucially, we allow machines to present users with machine-generated \emph{advice} $\advice(x)$, with human actions denoted as $\des=h(\advice(x))$.
-Users may additionally have access to {\em side information} $s$ that is unavailable to the machine, in which case user actions are $\des=h(\advice(x), s)$.\footnote{This notion of machine-generated advice generalizes both explanations (as $\advice = (x,\yhat,e)$, where $e$ is the explanation) and deferrals (as $\advice = (x,\ybar)$, where $\ybar \in \{0,1,\text{defer}\}$, with a human model that always accepts $\{0,1\}$)~\cite{madras2018predict}.} Advice $\advice(x)$ allows for a {\em human-centric representation} of the input, and we seek to \emph{learn} a mapping $\advice$ from inputs to representations under which humans will make good decisions.
-The benchmark for evaluation will be the expected loss entailed by human actions given this advice:
+Crucially, we also allow machines to present users with machine-generated \emph{advice} $\advice(x)$, with human actions denoted as $\des=h(\advice(x))$.
+Users may additionally have access to {\em side information} $s$ that is unavailable to the machine, in which case user actions are $\des=h(\advice(x), s)$.\footnote{This notion of machine-generated advice generalizes both explanations (as $\advice = (x,\yhat,e)$, where $e$ is the explanation) and deferrals (as $\advice = (x,\ybar)$, where $\ybar \in \{0,1,\text{defer}\}$, with a human model that always accepts $\{0,1\}$)~\cite{madras2018predict}. \sophie{do we want to separate ourselves from deferral?}} Advice $\advice(x)$ allows for a {\em human-centric representation} of the input, and we seek to \emph{learn} a mapping $\advice$ from inputs to representations under which humans will make good decisions.
+The benchmark for evaluation is the expected loss of human actions given this advice:

-\subsubsection{Predictive advice.}
+\subsection{Predictive Advice}

-A standard approach provides human users with machine-generated predictions, $\yhat = f(x)$, where $f$ is optimized for predictive accuracy and the predictions themselves correspond to action recommendations (e.g., `will return loan' corresponds to `approve loan').
-This is a special case of our framework where advice $\advice=(x,\yhat)$, and the user is modeled as $a=\yhat=h(x,\yhat)$.
-The predictive model is trained to minimize:
+A standard approach provides human users with machine-generated predictions, $\yhat = f(x)$, where $f$ is optimized for predictive accuracy and there is a straightforward mapping from predictions to prescribed actions $\hat{y} \rightarrow \hat{y}_{a}$ (e.g., for some known threshold, `probability of returning loan' corresponds to `approve loan').
+This is a special case of our framework where advice $\advice=(x,\yhat)$, and the user is modeled as $a=\yhat_{a}=h(x,\yhat)$. \sophie{check this}\dcp{comment that $x$ plays no role and this also models just providing the prediction? in fact, is it more standard for this to just pass along $\hat{y}$ and not also $x$? } The predictive model is trained to minimize:

-This makes plain that predictions $f(x)$ are useful only to the extent that the human decision-maker follows them.
+In this approach, predictions $f(x)$ are useful only to the extent that they are followed.
 Moreover, predictions provide only a scalar summary of the information in $x$, and limit the degree to which users can exercise their cognitive and decision-making capabilities; e.g., in the context of side information.

-\subsubsection{Representational advice.}
+\subsection{Representational Advice}